revoconner/Maya-Fill-Selection/README.md

 ## Note
 1. Written in python 3 may not work in older version of Maya
+2. There are two versions of the file, no pymel version is not tested but does the same thing (for future compatibility)
-2. Will only select faces that are part of that element (or shell)
+3. Will only select faces that are part of that element (or shell)
-3. Delete history before using.
+4. Delete history before using.
-4. May take some seconds to work on high poly models, wait for it to complete.
+5. May take some seconds to work on high poly models, wait for it to complete.
-5. Supports triangles, may not support all N-gons
+6. Supports triangles, may not support all N-gons